-Based on the latest Standards of Care, we put together this chart that details the types of vaccines, when and how often they are recommended for people with diabetes.
+Based on the latest Standards of Care, we put together this chart that details the types of vaccines, and when and how often they are recommended for people with diabetes.
 This quick reference is a perfect exam study tool and helpful addition to your clinical practice.

 A short cheat sheet that highlights the major diabetes trials and the significant findings.

 Download for FREE.